 What sets the Omega above other treadmill desks is its built-in SteadyType keyboard platform.
 The front edge of the table top opens up into a cutout shaped like the Greek letter omega where the user is positioned.
 Here, a rectangular portion of the desk 19.5” wide by 10.5” deep is sectioned off from the table top and attached to a solid steel pivot bar running underneath.
 Knobs on the underside of this platform loosen or tighten the attachment, allowing the platform to tilt forwards or backwards a full 90 degrees in either direction.
 In contrast, traditional ergonomic keyboard trays typically have a very limited incline adjustment range of +5 to -15, or at most -20 degrees.
 The Omega’s unique feature results in an unprecedented keyboard tilt adjustment range – a major advantage, as we soon found out.

-The Denali provides a sit-to-stand workstation, complete with improved wrist ergonomics, for standing desk users with nearly any budget.
-Installation and assembly of the Denali is straightforward, the documentation very clear (note there is also an option to order the Denali pre-assembled at the factory).
+The Denali provides a sit-to-stand workstation, complete with improved wrist ergonomics for standing desk users with nearly any budget.
+Installation and assembly of the iMovR Omega Denali is straightforward and the documentation is very clear (note there is also an option to order the Denali pre-assembled at the factory).
 The base comes with two lifting columns and a connecting crank shaft that adjusts the telescoping leg segments, and a width-adjustable crossbar to connect and support the legs.
 Attaching the base to the table top is as simple as lining up the base with the underside of the table top.

 Rather than pressing down on a flat surface and increasing the pressure on the wrist, users were able to anchor to the keyboard platform while keeping their arms at neutral angles.
 Users also retained access to more of their desk top without a keyboard tray pushing them a foot away.
 And with the keyboard platform built directly in to the desk, close to the center of balance, we experienced almost no shakiness, even when typing deliberately forcefully.